Prix Iris for Best Supporting Actress

 Québec Cinéma presents an annual award for Best Supporting Actress (Prix Iris de la meilleure interprétation féminin dans un rôle de soutien) to recognize the best in the Cinema of Quebec.

 Until 2016, it was known as the Jutra Award for Best Supporting Actress in memory of influential Quebec film director Claude Jutra.
 Following the withdrawal of Jutra's name from the award, the 2016 award was presented under the name Québec Cinéma.
 The Prix Iris name was announced in October 2016.

+Céline Bonnier received the most nominations in this category, seven, and received one award.
+Sandrine Bisson received five nominations, including four for her role in Ricardo Trogi's autobiographical tetralogy.
+She won for 1981, 1991 and 1995, becoming the only actress to win the award thrice.
+For her performance in Inch'Allah, Sabrina Ouazani became the first non-Canadian to win the award.

+A rare tie occurred in this category during the 7th Jutra Awards between Sylvie Moreau and Brigitte Lafleur for their respective roles in Love and Magnets (Les aimants) and The Five of Us (Elles étaient cinq).
+Humanist Vampire Seeking Consenting Suicidal Person (Vampire humaniste cherche suicidaire consentant) became the third film to receive three acting nominations in the same category, following Les Boys III and A Colony (Une colonie).

+Three actresses received nominations for Best Actress and Best Supporting Actress in the same year: